SharedCode/sop/README.md

 Blobs is stored in Cassandra, thus, benefitting from its built-in features like "replication" across regions, etc...

 ## Item Serialization
-Will use Golang's built-in marshaller for serialization for simplicity and support for "streaming".
+Uses Golang's built-in marshaller for serialization for simplicity and support for "streaming".

 ## Transaction
 SOP will sport ACID, two phase commit transactions with two modes: